asm-products/payments/README.md

 }
 ```

-Right now, we only support subscriptions.
-That might change in the future, but for now the main consequence is that you need to create a [Stripe Customer](https://stripe.com/docs/api/node#customers) for each of your users, e.g.:
+You need to create a [Stripe Customer](https://stripe.com/docs/api/node#customers) for each of your users, e.g.:

 ```
 curl -X POST https://payments.assembly.com/products/{PRODUCT_ID}/customers \